This article first appeared on Global Convenience Store Focus.

 The Next Retail Revolution

-While consumers continue to tolerate whatever process their local convenience store requires, there is equally a clear understanding in the industry that one of greatest challenges we face currently is to effectively remove every possible point of friction.
+While consumers continue to tolerate whatever process their local convenience store requires, there is equally a clear understanding in the industry that one of the greatest challenges we face currently is to effectively remove every possible point of friction.
 So whatever solutions emerge, once they are adopted at scale, they will truly drive “the next retail revolution”.

 How we do it: